 - Boll & Branch: Boll & Branch’s founders set out to create a line of essentials crafted from sustainable raw materials.
-Shop super-soft, heirloom-quality, organic cotton sheets and separates, and even cost-saving bundles.
+Shop super-soft, heirloom-quality, organic cotton sheets and separates, as well as cost-saving bundles.

 If You’re Looking for a Trend

-- H&M Home: The trendy retailer’s approach to bedding is all about cool styles with an affordable price tag.
-Choose from linen, cotton, and percale sheets, available in muted hues, cheeky prints, and minimalist colorblock designs.
+- H&M Home: The trendy retailer’s approach to bedding is all about cool styles with affordable price tags.
+Choose from linen, cotton, and percale sheets available in muted hues, cheeky prints, and minimalist color block designs.

 If You Want a Deal

 - Macy’s: Want bold patterns and rich colors?
 Macy’s is the place.
-While the retailer certainly carries the basics, you can find more traditional prints such as Laura Ashley’s signature florals and saturated damask ones.
+While the retailer certainly carries the basics (which our editors love), you can find more traditional prints and saturated damask ones.

 - Amazon: If you need options, and lots of them, try Amazon.
-The mega-retailer has just about every type of bedding under the sun—we’re talking hot pink hypo-allergenic sheets, ochre linen bundles, and gingham-print jersey sets—that can be delivered to your door in two days or less.
+The mega-retailer has just about every type of bedding under the sun — we’re talking cooling sheets, wrinkle-resistant luxury sheets, and microfiber sheets (a bestseller) — that can be delivered to your door in no time at all.

 If You’re Going for Premium

 - Nordstrom: From designer lines to select DTC brands, Nordstrom has a wide array of bedding options.
 Go for muted and textured, elegant and refined, or vibrantly saturated.
-Pro-tip: Don’t overlook the Marimekko!
+Pro-tip: Don’t overlook the vibrant Marimekko prints!

 - The Company Store: The Company Store’s premium bedding collections feature everything from hotel-inspired bundles to individual items in a range of colors and materials.
-Think 600-thread count, crisp white sateen sheets and whimsically patterned flannels,
+Think 600-thread count, crisp white sateen sheets, whimsically patterned flannels, and year-round quilts.

-- Crane & Canopy: Crane & Company is all for giving high-quality pieces a cheeky and colorful twist.
-The brand carries luxe percale, Belgian linens, and everything including duvets, comforters, and patterned sets.
+- Crane & Canopy: Crane & Canopy is all for giving high-quality pieces a cheeky and colorful twist.
+The brand carries luxe percale, Belgian linens, and everything including duvets, comforters, and patterned sheet sets.